-Bikes on Buses is an exciting way to incorporate multiple modes of transportation into one.
-Taking the bus and riding your bike are economical and fun ways to get around.
-Start your trip today by downloading the Bikes on Buses pamphlet.
+Taking your bike on board Shoreline Metro is economical and easy and is an exciting way to incorporate multiple modes of transportation into one!
 All Shoreline Metro buses are equipped with bike racks at the front of each bus.
-Up to two bikes can be accommodated on each rack, and there is no additional fee or permit required for you to use the bike racks.
+Up to two (2) bikes can be accommodated on each rack, and there is no additional fee or permit required for you to use the bike racks.
 Using the racks is simple.
 The Bikes on Buses pamphlet will show you how to properly load your bike on a Shoreline Metro bus bike rack.
-If you would like a free demonstration, please call the Shoreline Metro office at 920-459-3281.
+If you would like a free demonstration, please call the Shoreline Metro office at (920) 459-3281.

 - Before you board and pay your fare, let the driver know you are going to use the bike rack.
 When you reach your destination, be sure to remind the driver that you’ll be unloading your bike before exiting the bus.
 After using the rack, be sure to fold it up if it’s empty.